guillaumewuip/guillaumewuip.github.io/_posts/2020-12-01-using-google-less.md

 I use the same computer for personnal and work stuff.
 I also use an iPhone, mainly to read stuff (messages, calendar, etc.), not more.

-This will help me choose the Google alternatives that fit my needs.
+This will help me choose the alternatives that fit my needs.

 ---